-- A SUBDIVISION of land into reduced sized individual house LOTS.
-Cluster SUBDIVISION.
-One PARCEL with individual detached SINGLE-FAMILY DWELLINGS located in a cluster arrangement.
-[Deleted in its entirety 08-26-08 per Planning Board] - D.1) Density Bonus [Amended 08-26-08 per Planning Board] - If the proposed development is located in an R-40 or R-20 zone, and is greater than 50 acres, or is located within the R-12 zone, and is more than 20 acres, a nonresidential component shall be allowed meeting the following the criteria: [Amended 02-11-03 and 02-10-04 per Planning Board] - a) No more than fifty (50%) percent of the development SITE including open space, shall be devoted to parking, STREETS, BUILDINGS, and accessory structures. - b) Non residential uses allowed in the underlying district, as well as those listed below, shall be permitted as long as they are constructed to be compatible in scale and design with residential uses, be attractive and low key (in terms of BUILDING design, signage, lighting, and treatment of parking), and have a strong pedestrian orientation with a BUILDING footprint of not to exceed ten thousand (10,000) square feet.
+- (a) A SUBDIVISION of land into reduced sized individual house LOTS. - (b) Cluster SUBDIVISION.
+One PARCEL with individual detached SINGLE-FAMILY DWELLINGS located in a cluster arrangement. - (c) [Deleted per Planning Board in its entirety on 08-26-2008] - 2) Density Bonus - (a) If the proposed development is located in an R-40 or R-20 zone, and is greater than 50 acres, or is located within the R-2012 zone, and is more than 20 acres, a nonresidential component shall be allowed meeting the following the criteria: - (i) No more than fifty (50%) percent of the development SITE including open space, shall be devoted to parking, STREETS, BUILDINGS, and accessory structures. - (ii) Non-residential uses allowed in the underlying district, as well as those listed below, shall be permitted as long as they are constructed to be compatible in scale and design with residential uses, be attractive and low key (in terms of BUILDING design, signage, lighting, and treatment of parking), and have a strong pedestrian orientation with a BUILDING footprint of not to exceed ten thousand (10,000) square feet. - a.
+Neighborhood scale personal service establishments, such as convenience stores, craft store, drug stores, beauty shops, tailors, laundromats, banking establishments; - b.
+Professional offices; - c.
+Medical care uses, including medical care office BUILDINGS;

-- i) Neighborhood scale personal service establishments, such as convenience stores, craft store, drug stores, beauty shops, tailors, laundromats, banking establishments; - ii) Professional offices; - iii) Medical care uses, including medical care office BUILDINGS; - iv) Adult day care facilities; - v) Sales office for the sale or rental of property; - vi) Restaurants without a drive up window; - vii)Elderly assisted care may have a BUILDING footprint of not to exceed twenty thousand (20,000) square feet. - c) Prohibited uses and designs.
-The following uses and designs are not permitted in an OPEN SPACE SUBDIVISION unless they are already allowed in the underlying ZONING DISTRICT under an existing permit or as existing non-conforming uses: commercial telecommunication towers/wireless communications facilities as a primary use, gravel pits, hospital, or wholesaling. - d) The commercial uses delineated above may be located in a flexible spatial environment, assuring compatibility with residential uses and with the overall development design, provided that nonresidential uses do not exceed 33% of the net tract area of the OPEN SPACE SUBDIVISION.
-These limitations herein are maximums and should not be construed as by right permitted levels of development. - e) No BUILDING shall exceed four (4) stories in height (except for cupolas, dormers, BUILDING towers, and similar elements) - E) No structures or septic systems will be allowed to be built in the following areas: areas with a SLOPE greater than twenty (20) percent; areas within conservation districts; all FLOOD HAZARD AREAS, unless flood proofing standards can be met through construction practices, and; undevelopable wetlands as defined in Dover's Zoning ORDINANCE.
-[Amended 07-05-88 per Planning Board] - F) Dimensional Requirements.
-[Amended 07-05-88, 02-11-03, 02-10-04 and 03-23-10 per Planning Board]
+- d.
+Adult day care facilities; - e.
+Sales office for the sale or rental of property; - f.
+Restaurants without a drive up window; - g.
+Elderly assisted care may have a BUILDING footprint of not to exceed twenty thousand (20,000) square feet. - (iii)Prohibited uses and designs.
+The following uses and designs are not permitted in an OPEN SPACE SUBDIVISION unless they are already allowed in the underlying ZONING DISTRICT under an existing permit or as existing non-conforming uses: commercial telecommunication towers/wireless communications facilities as a primary use, gravel pits, hospital, or wholesaling. - (iv) The commercial uses delineated above may be located in a flexible spatial environment, assuring compatibility with residential uses and with the overall development design, provided that nonresidential uses do not exceed 33% of the net tract area of the OPEN SPACE SUBDIVISION.
+These limitations herein are maximums and should not be construed as by right permitted levels of development. - (v) No BUILDING shall exceed four (4) stories in height (except for cupolas, dormers, BUILDING towers, and similar elements) - E. No structures or septic systems will be allowed to be built in the following areas: areas with a SLOPE greater than twenty (20) percent; areas within conservation districts; all FLOOD HAZARD AREAS, unless flood proofing standards can be met through construction practices, and; undevelopable wetlands as defined in Chapter 170 Zoning. - F. Dimensional Requirements.

 ZONING DISTRICT MINIMUM LOT SIZE FOR SUBDIVISION LOTS MINIMUM FRONTAGE FOR SUBDIVISION LOTS MINIMUM BUFFER ALONG FRONTAGE

 R-40 20,000 SF 40 100

 R-20 12,000 SF 30 100

-R-12 8,000 SF 20 100
+R-2012 8,000 SF 20 100

-MINIMUM DISTANCE AROUND INDIVIDUAL UNITS IN CLUSTERS LDING SETBACKS VISION LOTS
+MINIMUM DISTANCE AROUND INDIVIDUAL UNITS IN CLUSTERS MINIMUM BUILDING SETBACKS FOR SUBDIVISION LOTS

-Γ Sides of nits Between Units Abutting A STREET Abutting A LOT LINE
+STREET Sides of Units Between Units Abutting A STREET Abutting A LOT LINE

 R-40 20 feet 30 feet 20 feet 20 feet

 R-20 15 feet 25 feet 15 feet 15 feet

-R-12 10 feet 20 feet 10 feet 10 feet
+R-201f2 10 feet 20 feet 10 feet 10 feet